 This is the character roster for the Eternal Champions series.

-The characters from the original Eternal Champions:
+Characters introduced in the original Eternal Champions:

 open/close all folders

-A ninja assassin trained in Taijitsu and Ninjitsu from Tokyo, Japan 1993 A.D, Shadow worked for the Black Orchid Corporation, until she learned that the punishment for failure was death, and realized that she couldn't bring herself to kill others after she became aware of how close death always was to her.
-She decided to escape the organization in order to reveal the Black Orchid to the public authorities, but her superiors arranged her death and had her pushed off the 101st floor of their building before she could blow the whistle.Winning the Tournament: Shadow escapes with her life and exposes the Black Orchid's darkest secrets - which affects numerous business strategies and the lives of thousands of people well into the 21st Century.
+Shadow, a ninja assassin trained in Taijitsu and Ninjitsu, hails from Tokyo, Japan in 1993 AD.
+Shadow worked for the Black Orchid Corporation until she learned that the organization punished for failure with death — which made her realize that she couldn't bring herself to kill others when death sat that close to her.
+She decided to escape Black Orchid in order to reveal it to the public authorities, but her superiors arranged her death: she "fell" off the 101st floor of the Orchid's headquarters before she could blow the whistle.Winning the Tournament: Shadow escapes with her life and exposes the Black Orchid's darkest secrets - which affects numerous business strategies and the lives of thousands of people well into the 21st Century.

-A young Russian woman from the year 1899 who is a master of Savate/Pencak Silat, hails from Russia in 1899 AD.
-Jetta abandoned her aristocratic lifestyle to become a circus acrobat and travel the world; during her tour of China, several of the country's government officials encouraged her to help end the Boxer Rebellion by infiltrating a particular group to become paficists before military forces from afar would intervene.
+Jetta, a master of Savate/Pencak Silat, hails from Russia in 1899 AD.
+Jetta abandoned her aristocratic lifestyle to become a circus acrobat and travel the world; during a tour of China, several of the country's government officials encouraged her to help end the Boxer Rebellion by infiltrating a particular group and manipulating them into becoming paficists before military forces from afar would intervene.
 Jetta soon became the target of a Chinese revolutionary, and she fell to her death during a performance for the grand emperor of China after her sabotaged tightrope and safety net snapped.Winning the Tournament: The Chinese government becomes shameful of the attempted murder and demands peaceful negotiations from certain groups to settle on a peace plan and implant full democratic control of the country.

-A caveman from the Prehistoric Great Rift Valley in the year 50,000 BC whose fighting style is simply called "Pain" (as in, to cause as much pain as possible within one's opponents).
-Slash showed superior intelligence compared to the rest of his tribe, expressing ideas such as implanting agriculture to free his clan from a life of hunting-and-gathering.
-His ways of thinking drew the ire of his tribe's elders, who lured him to a meeting and stoned him to death for daring to speak out against them in public.Winning the Tournament: Slash uses the skills learnt from competing in the tournament to defeat the elders and become leader of his clan, where his ideas will advance mankind's progress into a history of peace and intelligence.
+The caveman Slash hails from the Prehistoric Great Rift Valley in the year 50,000 BC.
+The instruction book refers to his fighting style as "Pain" (as in, "to cause as much pain as possible").
+Slash showed superior intelligence compared to the rest of his tribe, which led him to express ideas (such as implanting agriculture) that could free his clan from a life of hunting-and-gathering.
+His revoultionary ways of thinking drew the ire of his tribe's elders, who lured him to a meeting and stoned him to death for daring to speak out against them in public.Winning the Tournament: Slash uses the skills learnt from competing in the tournament to defeat the elders and become leader of his clan, where his ideas will advance mankind's progress into a history of peace and intelligence.

 Mitchell Middleton Knight ("MidKnight")

-An ex-cat burglar from 1920s Chicago, trained in Praying Mantis Kung-Fu, hails from the means streets of 1920s Chicago.
-Larcen worked for a Chicago mob, and though he carried out many dubious jobs for his bosses, he adamantly refused to kill anyone.
-At the time of his death, Larcen had received orders to plant false evidence in the hospital room of a rival crime boss; upon his arrival at the hospital, Larcen found the Chief of Police instead of the rival boss.
-Larcen attempted to toss the package he'd carried with him out the window, but was not fast enough—the subsequent blast killed Larcen, the Police Chief, and most of the people in the hospital.Winning the Tournament: Larcen disposes of the bomb before he makes it to the Chief of Police, who ends up commending the now-ex-mobster for his bravery.
+Larcen, an ex-cat burglar trained in Praying Mantis Kung-Fu, hails from the means streets of 1920s Chicago.
+Larcen worked for a Chicago mob; though he carried out many dubious jobs for his bosses, he adamantly refused to kill anyone.
+At the time of his death, Larcen had received orders to plant false evidence in the hospital room of a rival crime boss — but upon his arrival at the hospital, Larcen found the Chief of Police instead of the rival boss.
+Larcen attempted to toss the package he'd carried with him out the window, but the bomb inside detonated before he could.
+The blast killed Larcen, the Police Chief, and most of the people in the hospital.Winning the Tournament: Larcen disposes of the bomb before he makes it to the Chief of Police, who ends up commending the now-ex-mobster for his bravery.
 Larcen eventually becomes part of a special governmental task force devoted to organized crime and takes down all of his former bosses while helping the task group ensure the eradication of organised crime forever.

-The characters introduced in Challenge from the Dark Side:
+Characters introduced in Challenge from the Dark Side:

-A pirate trained in the art of Kajukenbo from 1566 A.D.
-Sophia De Medici was a member of the infamous Italian family, but she eventually renounced her name and status when she became a pirate, going only by the name "Riptide".
-When pirate/crime boss Hannibal killed her while protecting some buried treasure, he discovered who she was and destroyed the entire De Medici family through his criminal organizations, which resulted in the destruction of works by Leonardo DaVinci that could have resulted in a future renaissance.Winning the Tournament: Riptide survives the attack by Hannibal, works to protect her family (and ensure that future renaissance), and forms a powerful organization to protect the oceans from the threats of piracy, illegal hunting of sea animals, and pollution.
+Riptide, a pirate trained in the art of Kajukenbo, hails from Italy in 1566 AD.
+Once a member of an infamous Italian family, Sophia de Medici eventually renounced her name and status when she decided to become a pirate.
+When fellow pirate/crime boss Hannibal killed Riptide while protecting some buried treasure, he discovered her true identity — and then destroyed the entire de Medici family through his criminal organizations, which resulted in the destruction of works by Leonardo DaVinci that could have resulted in a future renaissance.Winning the Tournament: Riptide survives the attack by Hannibal, works to protect her family (and ensure that future renaissance), and forms a powerful organization to protect the oceans from the threats of piracy, illegal hunting of sea animals, and pollution.

 Thomas "Blast" Chavez